garveychan/sunday-stall/README.md

 It should be noted that there is typically only one marketplace which gains a monopoly in its business vertical due to a phenomenon called 'network effects'.
 In effect, the more buyers there are on the platform, the more sellers will be attracted to it, and vice versa - helping to build a defensive moat that makes it very difficult for competing marketplaces to gain traction.

-In order to compete against these marketplaces, one would have to provide a 10x better product or product experience to convince users to switch over, lower their take rate, or offer **unique inventory** (Tran, Webster and Wertz, 2021) - the latter of which this application hopes to achieve.
+In order to compete against these marketplaces, one would have to provide a 10x better product or product experience, lower their take rate, or offer **unique inventory** to convince users to switch over (Tran, Webster and Wertz, 2021) - the latter of which this application hopes to achieve.

 In summary -